marrus-sh/laboratory/README.md

 The principles which guide Laboratory development are as follows:

  -  __Abstraction of API and data storage.__
-    Laboratory does not make its internal storage mechanisms available to users, and data is only accessible through its event interface.
+    Laboratory does not make its internal storage mechanisms available to users, and data is only accessible through its request interface.
     This allows multiple components to share the same Laboratory store without conflicting with each other's operation.
     Laboratory does not require users to be familiar with the Mastodon API or its data structures.